HarmonizedMRI/B0shimming/reconstruction/README.md

 include("estimateFieldMap.jl")
 ```

-For a description of the required input file, output file, package setup, and usage, see:
+For a description of the required input file, output files, package setup, and usage, see:

 ```text
 julia/README.md
 ```